5 Min Read

 Below is an email from a woman with a husband watching porn and masturbating.
 She's trying to understand what's going on with him and how to make it stop, but he won't talk about it.

 I've been married for almost 4 years now and my husband's watching porn and masturbating every time I left my house.
 As far as I know, he's stopped.
 Now he's saving photos of women on his computer in the same folder as the photos of myself that I took just for him.
 I've asked him to stop, he ignores the question and doesn't talk about it.
-My question is how do I get him to open up and talk about this with him because it is hurting me deeply." -Janice
+My question is how do I get him to open up and talk about this because it is hurting me deeply." -Janice